 There is no need to suffer for hours!
 Call us to book an emergency appointment.
+Our emergency dental clinic is open and ready to help you handle your dental pain.
 We will not only quickly address your oral pain, but will also explain how you can alleviate pain before arriving at our office.
+Our expert team at the dental emergency Vancouver clinic will be more than ready to help you every step of the way.

 Common Dental Emergencies:

 Dental emergencies range in severity and urgency, which is why it is important to talk to a dental professional to help ensure you get the appropriate treatment.
+When offering emergency dental Vancouver services, we will guide you every step of the way from the moment a dental emergency happens.
 Depending on your problem, there can be at home care that you can use to hold you over until you’re able to book an emergency dental treatment.
 If you are able to determine the root of your pain, we will be able to help to diagnose your pain and get you back to feeling your best quickly.
 And while they may be inconvenient or painful, the good news is that in most instances there won’t be lasting damage.
+When you come into our emergency dental Vancouver office, we will help assess the full extent of the issue.

 A knocked out tooth occurs when the entire tooth, including the root, is dislodged from the jaw.
 If you have the tooth, it’s important to replace it within an hour to ensure the highest likelihood of re-implanting.
 Handle gently from the crown, place back into the socket and get to an emergency dental provider stat.